Room S15, Psychology Building

 My research investigates attitude change and the formation of attitudes, especially about science and morality.
-I'm particularly interested in how people explain the world around them and how they generate arguments (e.g., how they produce arguments to support their views) and the efficacy of these arguments.
+I'm particularly interested in how people explain the world around them and how they generate arguments (e.g., how they produce arguments to support their views).
 I address these issues using a range of methods including behavioral studies with adults and children, data mining and machine learning techniques, surveys of experts, and Bayesian statistical modeling.
 I also maintain an interest in advising students working at the intersection of psychology and philosophy.